 the offline_access

-scope, and Keycloak’s interpretation is different
+scope, and Keycloak’s interpretation differs

-from most other OIDC providers: It always includes refresh tokens by default,
+from most other OIDC providers: it always includes refresh tokens by default,

 and adds additional permissions to the token when the offline_access